jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 Then modify the `SpringBootApacheGeodeCacheServerApplication` class to connect to the existing cluster:

 Example 6.
-Spring Boot VMware GemFire `CacheServer` Application connecting to an external cluster
+Spring Boot [vmware-gemfire-name] `CacheServer` Application connecting to an external cluster